syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/Data-Relations.md

 ## ExpandAll and CollapseAll Methods

 1. ExpandAll
-1. Using this method will enable the user to view expanded nodes in DataBound Grid, i.e., the parent, child and subsequent sublevel nodes.
+1. Using this method will enable the user to view expanded nodes in DataBound Grid, i.e., the parent, child and subsequent sub level nodes.

    The following code illustrates how to set this method for DataBound Grid: